0LNetworkCommunity/open-libra-sdk/README.md

 ```

 ## Troubleshooting
-There's a known issue where.
-Executing with `bun` to an `https` url API will fail.
-Since http/2 is not fully developed in `bun`.
+There's a known issue when executing using `bun`.
+Calling a fullnode with an `https` url API will fail.
+Since http/2 is not fully developed in `bun` as of 1.2.2.

 NodeJS (with npm, yarn, pnpm) does not appear to produce this error.
 Deno is untested.

 ## Flavors
 Look in the `./examples` folder for commonjs, Node, and typescript imports of the module.